Do you manage your hearing loss (proactive) ? Or does it manage your life (reactive)?

 - When going into public venues, I’ll ask about assistive listening devices.
 If there are issues, I’ll let them know so the next person who comes in won’t have the same issue.

 - Some events I’ll show up early to get my preferred seating.
 I’ll also let the person doing the talking know what I need for better communication.
-I’ve taped FM systems to microphones to help me hear better.
+I’ve taped FM systems (click here to learn more about FM systems) to microphones to help me hear better.

 - Sometimes, it’s been leaving meetings or events when there are no accommodations.